GUARD: Guided Unlearning and Retention via Data Attribution for Large Language Models: Theoretical Guarantees

 \section{Theoretical Guarantees}

-Let $\psi \in \{0, \text{GA}, \text{GUARD}\}$ denote the superscripts corresponding to models trained without unlearning, trained with baseline unlearning (Gradient Ascent, GA), and GUARD, respectively.
-For a model parameterized by $\theta^\psi$, we define the empirical loss over the forget set $\gD_f$ and the retain set $\gD_r$ as:
+Let $\psi \in \{0, \text{GA}, \text{GUARD}\}$ denote the superscripts corresponding to models trained without unlearning, trained with standard/baseline unlearning (GA), and GUARD, respectively.
+For a model parameterized by $\theta^\psi$, we define the empirical loss over the Forget Set $\gD_f$ and the Retain Set $\gD_r$ as: